Airbotics/uptane-server/docs/airos/configure-app.md

 ### OCI Container Images

+We support installing OCI images that are built locally or that are fetched from a remote container registry.
+In both cases once the container image is build or pulled, we will save the tar archive into the rootfs.
+You can then use a combination of scripts and systemd to control the container lifecycle.
+See our sample application for a real implementation.

-These will be built using `docker` on your build machine and installed onto the rootfs of your image in the `/usr/share/container-images` directory.
-When the image is booted you can use these images like any other image.
-We use podman for container management.
+1. `local`: These will be built using `docker` on your build machine and installed on the rootfs.
+2. `remote`: These will be pulled from the remote registry on your build machine and installed on the rootfs.

+All of the installed image tars will be located in the `/usr/share/container-images` directory.

 ### Systemd units